 Electrical connections are relatively simple, but if in doubt, consult a suitably qualified electrician.
 If you're installing the ventilation fan yourself, always follow the manufacturer's instructions carefully.
 Caution is needed, because these devices are often fitted in moisture-rich environments – and electricity and water do not mix!

-In general with ventilation fans, you get what you pay for.
+High-end: In general with ventilation fans, you get what you pay for.
 But even the higher-end fans remain very affordable.
-Quiet, powerful models with 80 to 150 CFM tend cost between $100 and $130.
+Quiet, powerful models with 80 to 150 CFM tend to cost between $100 and $130.
 To add a heater or a light to that, you’d pay around $30 more.

 Even top-of-the-range ventilation fans with motion- and humidity-sensing technology can be found for under $200.